Maine State Route 4

 State Route 4 (SR 4) is a 168.85 mi long state highway located in southern and western Maine.
 It is a major interregional route and the first such route to be designated in the state.
 The southern terminus is at the New Hampshire border in South Berwick, where it connects to New Hampshire Route 4, and the northern terminus is at Haines Landing on Mooselookmeguntic Lake in Rangeley.
 Major cities and towns along the length of SR 4 include Sanford, Gorham, Windham, Auburn and Farmington.

 Route description

 South Berwick to Alfred

 SR 4 begins at the New Hampshire state line where NH 4 crosses into South Berwick.
 It has a brief concurrency with SR 236 in the downtown area before splitting off to the northeast.
-SR 4 runs in a northeasterly direction, running along the southeastern edge of Berwick and into the town of North Berwick, where it junctions with SR 9 and has a concurrency through downtown, then turns nearly due north.
+SR 4 runs in a northeasterly direction paralleling the Downeaster right of way into North Berwick, where it junctions with SR 9 and has a concurrency through the town, then turns nearly due north.
 SR 4 passes through the city of Sanford, bypassing the downtown area to the east.
 It meets SR 4A (a former alignment of SR 4) and SR 109 at a traffic circle, with those routes providing downtown access.
-Continuing north into the town of Alfred, SR 4 junctions with U.S. Route 202 (US 202), SR 4A and SR 111.
+Continuing north into Alfred, SR 4 junctions with U.S. Route 202 (US 202), SR 4A and SR 111.